perrykaufman/PerryKaufman/src/index.md

 * Strong written and verbal communication

 ### Projects and Experience
 Samples of my work can be found on the [Projects](/projects/) page.
 Most of my programming experience at Illinois State and Heartland was with Java, however I have also completed assignments with C, C++, PHP, and JavaScript.
-Java was used in most of the core computer science courses and web developement courses I took at ISU.
-I have also spent a lot of time outside class focusing on gaining experience with front-end web developement, particuarly with JavaScript, which is my favorite programming language.
+Java was used in most of the core computer science courses and web development courses I took at ISU.
+I have also spent a lot of time outside class focusing on gaining experience with front-end web development, particuarly with JavaScript, which is my favorite programming language.